 Allington Castle Today

 Although the castle is a private residence, the Great Hall and gardens can be hired as an exclusive wedding venue and as a filming location.
 We also have a number of boat mooring that we lease out on a long-term non-residential basis.
-Please visit our dedicated pages below for more details or contact the estate manager, Craig Bruun.
+Please visit our dedicated pages below for more details or contact Craig Bruun.